MicrosoftAzureFox/build-resume-workshop/README.md

 [Code of Conduct](../../CODE_OF_CONDUCT.md)

 Credits: Ornella Altunyan, Burke Holland, Christopher Harrison, Jen Looper.
-This workshop in full
+This workshop in full can be found in the Academic Cloud Advocate's Workshop Library: https://aka.ms/workshopomatic.